Kana'i Mauga: Las Vegas Raiders

 On December 13, 2022, Mauga was signed to the practice squad of the Las Vegas Raiders.
-He was signed to a reserve/future contract on January 9, 2023.
-He was released on August 1, but later re-signed on August 12.
+He was signed to a reserve/future contract by Las Vegas on January 9, 2023.
+Mauga was released on August 1, but later re-signed on August 12.
 He was released at the final roster cuts in 2023 and subsequently re-signed to the practice squad.
 He was signed to the active roster on September 30 and later made his NFL debut in the team's Week 4 game against the Los Angeles Chargers, becoming the third alumni of his high school to ever make it to the NFL.
 He was placed on injured reserve on October 30, and activated on December 9, but placed back on IR three days later with a knee injury.
 Mauga finished the 2023 season with five games played and three tackles.

 On April 25, 2025, Mauga was waived by the Raiders.